Understand your needs

 Apart from encrypting your traffic and hiding your IP from data snoopers, NordVPN also offers some additional protective features:

-NordVPN also offers emergency VPN services to help people fight extreme cases of censorship.
+NordVPN also offers emergency VPN services to help journalists and activists fight extreme cases of censorship.
 The program can provide a free VPN for six months to people facing the threat of censorship and violence.
 You can apply for it here.

 Want to read more like this?